Sérigné Faye

-Sérigné Faye (born 5 March 2004) is a Senegalese professional footballer who plays as a forward for Spanish side Club Recreativo Granada.
+Sérigné Faye (born 5 March 2004) is a Senegalese professional footballer who plays as a forward for Spanish Primera Federación club Ponferradina.

 Club career

 A youth product of the Senegalese academy KAF, Faye trialled with Montpellier in September 2022.
 On 12 November 2022, Faye signed with Montpellier on a 1.5 year contract.
 He was initially assigned to their reserves, before playing with their senior team in December 2022.
 He made his professional debut with Strasbourg in a 2–0 Ligue 1 win over AJ Auxerre on 29 January 2023, coming on as a late substitute.

 On 6 February 2024, Faye signed for La Liga side Granada, being initially assigned to the reserves in Primera Federación.
 On 27 June, he renewed his contract.
+Faye made his debut for the senior squad of Granada on 30 October 2024 in a Copa del Rey game against Cortes.

+In January 2025, Faye moved to Rouen in the French third tier.

+In July 2026, Faye returned to Spain and joined Ponferradina in the third tier.